lix-project/lix/src/nix/develop.md

 # Description

-`nix develop` starts a `bash` shell that provides an interactive build environment nearly identical to what Nix would use to build [*installable*](./nix.md#installables).
+`nix develop` starts a `bash` shell that provides an interactive build environment nearly identical to what Lix would use to build [*installable*](./nix.md#installables).
 Inside this shell, environment variables and shell functions are set up so that you can interactively and incrementally build your package.